 What is Daily Scrum?

-The Scrum Guide defines the daily scrum (also known as daily stand-up meeting, daily huddle, morning roll-call) as a 15-minute daily event for developers where they inspect the progress, adapt the backlog, and plan for that day’s work.
-It has three main purposes:
+Daily Scrum is a 15-minute daily event for developers to inspect the progress, adapt the backlog, and plan for that day’s work.

 - Sprint goal progress